-- 257. Applications will be presented to the Chair of the CAP, or another legally qualified member of the CAP, in accordance with Code para.
+- b.
+The relevant decision was based on an error of law; - c.
+The Tribunal reached its decision through a material error of process in respect of procedures set out in the Code and/or Procedures published by the PSA from time to time; or - d.
+The Tribunal came to a decision that no reasonable Tribunal could have reached. - 275.
+When setting out their grounds for the review, PSA recommends that: - the applicant identifies their grounds of review clearly and provides all their evidence in support of the ground(s); - where new evidence or arguments are produced, the applicant explains why the evidence or arguments were not provided to the original CAT and indicate the reasons why the Review Tribunal should review the decision in light of it. - 276.
+Applications will be presented to the Chair of the CAP, or another legally qualified member of the CAP, in accordance with Code para.
 4.10.4.
 The Chair will consider the grounds, together with any written submissions the Executive has provided in response (which will also be sent to the applicant), and decide whether a review of some, or all, of the original adjudication is merited.
-If the application is merited, a date for the review will be fixed as soon as is practicable. - 258.
+If the application is merited, a date for the review will be fixed as soon as is practicable. - 277.
 Applications for review do not automatically suspend the sanctions imposed.
 In many cases, it may not be appropriate for sanctions to be suspended and any invoices, or other requests associated with sanctions, must be met by the relevant party.
 If the relevant party wishes the sanctions to be suspended, either wholly or partially, it must make an application in writing for suspension, along with its request for a review.
 This will be presented to the Chair of the CAP (or other legally qualified member of the CAP) in accordance with Code para.
 4.10.5.
 Unless there are exceptional reasons in the particular case to grant the suspension, the Chair will only suspend sanctions if a review has been granted, and the Chair is satisfied, on the basis of robust evidence provided by the relevant party, that undue hardship would result from not granting the suspension and that there would be no significant risk of public harm in granting it.
-If the sanctions are not suspended, they must be complied with.
-The review may be stayed if the sanctions are not complied with. - 259.
+If the sanctions are not complied with. - 278.
 Upon the review request being authorised by the Chair of the CAP, arrangements will be made for the review to be considered promptly on the papers or, where applied for, by way of an oral hearing under Code para.
 4.7.4 as appropriate.
 When permitting a review, the Chair of the CAP may also give directions for the parties to follow if they wish to adduce further evidence, as they consider appropriate.
 Only evidence which is relevant to the permitted review ground(s) will be permitted.
-A review may be resolved prior to the hearing via a settlement under the process set out in Annex 3 of the Code, paragraph 4. - 260.
-The hearing will not be a full re-hearing of the original case, and will be limited to the matters which the Chair of the CAP has confirmed, in accordance with Code para.
+A review may be resolved prior to the hearing via a settlement under the process set out in Annex 3 of the Code, paragraph 4.

+279. The hearing will not be a full re-hearing of the original case, and will be limited to the matters which the Chair of the CAP has confirmed, in accordance with Code para.
 4.10.2, may be pursued.
 Accordingly, the Tribunal may decline to hear further evidence or re-examine evidence previously submitted to a Tribunal, where the evidence is not relevant to the permitted grounds of review.